giriaryan694-a11y/Ref_XSS/README.md

 ---

 ## **🎯 About This Lab**
-This lab is designed to help users **learn and practice Reflected XSS exploitation and prevention** through interactive challenges.
+This lab is designed to help users **learn and practice DOM XSS exploitation and prevention** through interactive challenges.
 It includes **three difficulty levels (Easy, Medium, Hard)** with fun, silly scenarios to keep learning engaging.

 ---